Beach and a Strange Meeting

 I love to walk on the beach any time I get the opportunity.
 It refreshes my spirit and my gratitude is exemplified.
 On days I don’t get to take that walk, I make sure that I get a glimpse of it every day.
 It’s been part of my recovery and continues to be a ritual in my life since my husband Steve died by suicide in 2005.

-This is my story for one of those walks on s warm, sunny day.
+This is my story for one of those walks on a warm, sunny day.
 It seemed to be ordinary, but I find more and more that most of my days become extra-ordinary in some way.
 This day I passed a man and we began to speak.
 First, we spoke about the beach glass that I was collecting.
 And after a few minutes of discussing the significance of the color of my pieces our conversation unexpectetedly took a turn.
 The man began to tell me how his wife died.
 He said she died by suicide and he was the one to find her.
 Does that seem strange?
 It might not have been if he knew I was a grief coach.
-But I wasn’t wearing a grief coach button on my shirt to announce it!
-Despite that, I don’t think it strange at all that our paths crossed.
+And I wasn’t wearing my "Be Gentle with Me, I'm Grieving" button on my shirt to announce it!
+In fact, I don’t think it strange at all that our paths crossed.

 I believe one of the universal laws was in operation.
 It’s called the “law of attraction”.
 We were attracted to each other because of the experience of our pain.
 We both lost someone we loved to suicide.
 He needed someone to talk to and I was avaliable to listen.
 His pain was open and raw.
 He shared that he thought about taking his own life by drowning himself.
 He had every opportunity to do so since he was on Lake Michigan, but something kept him from it.
 A voice inside him told him that he needed to be responsible to his children.
 He had a purpose and a role to play because of them.